GSA/idmanagement.gov/_implement/whfb.md

 Security keys also can be used for Windows Hello for Business authentication.
 This feature can be configured through the WHfB **Enrollment Policy** settings or the **Identity Protection Device Configuration Profile**.
 Users can also set up security keys through the Windows **Settings \> Accounts \> Sign-in options \> Security key.**

-Additional methods for enabling Windows security keys can be found [here](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-passwordless-security-key-windows#enable-security-keys-for-windows-sign-in){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
+View [additional methods for enabling Windows security keys](https://learn.microsoft.com/en-us/azure/active-directory/authentication/howto-authentication-passwordless-security-key-windows#enable-security-keys-for-windows-sign-in){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="additional methods for enabling Windows security keys"}.

 # Windows Hello for Business FAQs

 Some of the most commonly asked questions about WHfB are presented below.
-A full list of common questions can be found [here](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-faq){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="A full list of common questions can be found here"}.
+View the [full list of common questions](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-faq){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}{:aria-label="full list of common questions"}.

 **What's the difference between Windows Hello and Windows Hello for Business?**